5nd of June 2026

 9th May 2026

-Today was another long drive, we passed the Southt Gibson Desert.
-We arrived early at Warburton Roadhouse, where we filled diesel at ¤ 4,25 pr.
-Liter.
+Today was another long drive, we passed the South Gibson Desert.
+We arrived early at Warburton Roadhouse, where we filled diesel at $ 4,25 pr. liter.
 This roadhouse also functions as a supermarket for the local Aboriginals living in the township of Warburton, which was right next to the Great Central Road, but we’re not allowed to enter the town.

 And Hurrah we finally saw some wildlife, albeit imported wildlife by the European explorers, suddenly there was a flock of Dromedary (or as the Aussies call them Camels):

-Later a single camel was suddenly walking alone along the road on the other side, it went into the dessert before cameras were loaded and ready to shoot:
+Later a single camel was suddenly walking alone along the road on the other side, it went into the desert before cameras were loaded and ready to shoot:

 We went on to Warakurna Roadhouse, where we booked a camping site, treated ourselves to a hot bath and a cooked Beef Pie dinner.